George Earl Maney

 Brigadier-General George Earl Maney (August 24, 1826 – February 9, 1901) was an American soldier, politician, railroad executive and diplomat.
-He was a general in the Confederate States Army during the American Civil War and a postbellum U.S. ambassador to Colombia, Bolivia, Uruguay, and Paraguay.
+He was a general in the Confederate States Army during the American Civil War and a reconstruction era U.S. ambassador to Colombia, Bolivia, Uruguay, and Paraguay.

 Early life and education

 George Earl Maney was born in Franklin, Tennessee, to Judge Thomas Maney and his wife.
 His father was a prominent newspaper editor and circuit judge.
 Young Maney attended the Nashville Seminary before graduating from the University of Nashville in 1845 at the age of 19.

 Mexican-American War

 Maney served as a second lieutenant in the 1st Tennessee Volunteer Regiment during the Mexican-American War (1846–1848).
 When his three-months term of enlistment expired, he enrolled in the United States Army and served as a first lieutenant in the 3rd U.S. Dragoons, which participated in General Winfield Scott's march to Mexico City.